What Exactly Is the Elimination Diet?

 Living Beyond the Elimination Diet:

 The elimination diet can be a powerful tool to unveil hidden food sensitivities and improve your overall health.
-By consulting a healthcare professional, planning effectively, and staying patient, you can embark on a journey of discovery to identify the foods that keep you feeling your best.
+By seeking professional advice, planning strategically, and maintaining patience, you can unlock the secrets to which foods help you thrive.